 The data protection officer’s tasks include but are not limited to:

 Consent is handled by the Data Controller (Unily's clients) and therefore no provisions have been made by Unily to handle data subject consent requests.
-Requests from the data controller can however be made to remove a client’s data upon request.
+Requests from the data controller can however be made to remove a client’s personal data upon request.

 Unily will only host client data in data centres agreed with the client in advance.
-Beyond this, no data is transferred within Unily to other countries.
+Beyond this, no personal data is transferred within Unily to other countries.

 The GDPR contains many restrictions on automated data processing – and decisions based upon such processing – to the extent they can be characterized as profiling.

-Under Article 4(4), data processing may be characterized as “profiling” when it involves (a) automated processing of personal data; and (b) using that personal data to evaluate certain personal aspects relating to a natural person.
+Data processing may be characterized as “profiling” when it involves (a) automated processing of personal data; and (b) using that personal data to evaluate certain personal aspects relating to a natural person.
 Specific examples include analyzing or predicting “aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.”

 This definition implicitly excludes data processing that is not “automated.”